Supporting someone with cancer and dementia

 End of life

-Hearing that the person you care for may be near the end of their life can be very difficult and distressing.
-You might experience strong emotions.
+Learning that the person you care for may be near the end of their life can be very difficult and distressing.
+You may experience strong emotions.
 You may need some time on your own.
 Or you might want to talk things through with your partner, a relative or a close friend.

 Some people find it easier to talk to someone outside their family.
 If you think this would be helpful, you can talk to your doctor.
 They may be able to refer you to a counsellor.
 Or you can contact the British Association of Counselling and Psychotherapy.
 They have information about counsellors in different areas and charities that may offer free or discounted counselling.